How to Calculate Crypto Taxes for Gains and Losses 2026

 Highest in, first out

-Sells the highest-cost units first
+Sells the highest-cost units first.
+Same record requirement.

 How accounting methods affect crypto gains (FIFO vs LIFO vs HIFO)